laravel/docs/testing.md

 php artisan test --parallel --recreate-databases
 ```

-Laravel does not create your "main" testing database which holds your migrations, etc. This database still needs to be created up front.
+Note that, in order to create test databases, Laravel still needs a valid database connection to `your_db_test` - the database you regular use in non-parallel testing scenarios.

 <a name="parallel-testing-hooks"></a>
 #### Parallel Testing Hooks